 Zulu people are best known for their beautiful brightly colored beadwork and basketry.
 Beadwork is a form of communication for the Zulu people.
 Typically when one is wearing multiple beads, it is a sign of wealth.
 The more of beads one is wearing, the wealthier they are perceived.
 The beads have the potential to convey the information about a person's age, gender and marital status.
 The design and the colours of the beads often conveys a particular message.
 Beadwork can be worn everyday use, but is often worn during the important ceremonies such as weddings, rituals such "coming out" (umemulo), and "reeds ceremony" (umkhosi womhlanga), or dances.

-Necklace are in moderate condition.
+Necklace are in good condition.
 Signs of handling and wearing over the years.
 Lovely patina.
-The circumference of the necklace approx. 60,0cm and thickness c.
-0,8cm.
+The circumference of the necklace approx. 8,0cm and thickness c.
+0,9cm.

 Provenance: Dutch private collection